Snooker Tables, Equipment & Accessories

 We have a wide range of snooker tables and accessories from small folding tables to professional, slate bed tournament tables.
-All our Snooker tables are from quality, trusted manufacturers and our extensive range means there a table to suit every budget and requirement.
+All our Snooker tables are from quality, trusted manufacturers and our extensive range means there's a table to suit every budget and requirement.
 Here you will also find an excellent range of Snooker equipment and table accessories, ranging from Snooker Cues to Cushion Rubber

 Folding snooker tables for easy storage and moving around.
 Ideal for the home or for rooms not big enough to take a full-size snooker table, or where you don't want the table up all the time.
 Also great for children who aren't quite ready for the real thing.